a-le/db-portal/README.md

 Alternatively, you can clone the full repository and build your own executable.

 ## Roadmap
-- code refactoring
+- codebase reorganization and quality improvements (almost done)
 - csv file import
 - Support SQL scripts via CLI tools
 - Load and save query/script files
 - Enhance data dictionary functionality
 - Act as a http DB proxy
 - APIs to manage users and connections
-- Split the project into 2 separate repositories: server (Go backend) and client (web frontend).
+- Split the project into 2 separate repositories: server (Go backend) and client (web frontend) ?
+- Oracle and DuckDB support ?

 ## Built With
 - Go language (see `go.mod` for a complete list of dependencies)